 The Research Exposure Credit Requirement is a system through which UTD students participate in research studies being conducted by faculty and students or complete alternate activities exploring the research process.
 We welcome students and members of the community to participate in our studies.

 Note: You may combine credits from all three activities to satisfy the requirement.

 Serving as a participant in a research study will demonstrate how psychology/behavioral science experiments are actually done, contribute to the scientific understanding of human thought and behavior, and offer the additional benefit of providing faculty and graduate students with participants for their research.
 Participation can also help students better understand aspects of psychological science learned about in the classroom as well as dispel common misconceptions about psychological research.
 All research projects have been evaluated by the University's Institutional Review Board to ensure that they meet ethical guidelines and our secure system ensures that responses in these studies will be confidential.
 Participants who choose this option typically report very positive experiences.

 To be a participant in a BBS experiment you must be registered in the Sona system, a special website that facilitates scheduling of studies and credit granting for research participation.
 To register, please review and follow the directions below:

-At the login page, click the "Lost your password?" (on the left side of the page), and SONA will send your password to your official UTD email address.
+At the login page, click the "Lost your password?" and SONA will send your password to your official UTD email address.
 On the Lost password page, enter your UTD NetID which takes the form "jjd987000" (this is the prefix of your official UTD email address which takes the form email@example.com); do not enter the "@utdallas.edu" because the system fills this in for you.